phonegap/phonegap-docs/docs/en/edge/guide/upgrading/android/index.md

 4. Copy the new cordova-2.4.0.js into your project
 5. Update your HTML to use the new cordova-2.4.0.js file
 6. Copy the res/xml/config.xml to be the same as the one found in framework/res/xml/config.xml
+7. Copy files from bin/templates/cordova to the cordova directory in your project

 ## Upgrade to 2.3.0 from 2.2.0 ##